mozilla/data-docs/src/datasets/other/addons_daily/reference.md

 #### Query 2

-Select average daily active users across all `add-ons` for all dates.
+Select average daily active users for the `uBlock add-on` for all dates.

 ```
-SELECT submission_date_s3 as "Date",
+SELECT DATE_PARSE(submission_date_s3, '%Y%m%d') as "Date",
-       avg(dau) as "Average DAU"
+       dau as "DAU"
 FROM addons_daily
-GROUP BY 1
+WHERE
+    addon_id = 'uBlock0@raymondhill.net'
 ```

 This query can be seen and ran in STMO [here](https://sql.telemetry.mozilla.org/queries/63293/source#162153)